-Building upon the experience of our first conference, Unmaking Waste: Transforming Production and Consumption in Time and Place (May 2015), Unmaking Waste 2018 will address the following themes from a similarly multidisciplinary perspective:
+Building upon the experience of our two previous conferences, Unmaking Waste: Transforming Production and Consumption in Time and Place (May 2015) and Unmaking Waste: Transforming Design & Consumption for a Circular Economy (Sep 2018) the The Transparency Project: Everyday Products, Consumer Knowledge and Environmental Impacts will address the following themes from a similarly multidisciplinary perspective:

 Full papers will be double-blind peer reviewed, and returned to their authors for revision before June 8th, 2018.
 Papers that are accepted, or accepted pending revision, will have until July 30th 2018, for completion.
 The full accepted, corrected papers will be published online in time for the conference, or shortly thereafter.
 It is anticipated that a selection of these papers will be published in two edited books and possibly also a special issue of a journal.
 More details on this will be available on the conference website when they come to hand.